MetaArivu/ms-cache-kafka-quickstart/README.md

 1. v0.5.x = SpringBoot 2.7.2 with Java 8 and Java EE
 2. v0.6.x = SpringBoot 3.1.0 with Java 17 and Jakarta EE
+3. v0.7.1 = SpringBoot 3.1.0 with WebFlux, R2DBC and Reactive Framework
-3. v0.7.x > main with SpringBoot 3.1.0 with other features
+4. v0.8.x > main with SpringBoot 3.1.0 with other features

 Checkout the respective branches for the Microservices template